pnnv/notes/Networking/Terminology and Protocols.md

 Many times, administrators configure one interface to service traffic to the internet and another interface for a LAN or private network.

 In datacenters with private networking enabled, our VPNs have two networking interfaces.
-The 'eth0' interface will be configured
+The 'eth0' interface will be configured to handle traffic from the internet, while the "eth1" interface will operate to communicate with a private network.

+#### Protocols

+Networking works by piggybacking a number of different protocols on top of each other